haniffalab/sc-analysis-nf/sphinx/installation.rst

 .. _environment_conda:

-Follow these Environment Setup instructions using conda or manually installing the required components to run WebAtlas.
+Follow these Environment Setup instructions using conda or manually installing the required components to run sc-analysis-nf.

 Using conda
 -----------

-If you have `conda`_ or `mamba`_ already installed then you can use the ``environment.yaml`` file included in the WebAtlas release to create the environment.
+If you have `conda`_ or `mamba`_ already installed then you can use the ``environment.yaml`` file included in the sc-analysis-nf release to create the environment.

 .. code-block:: shell
    :caption: Input

-   conda env create -f environment.yaml
+   conda create -n nextflow_env -f environment.yml

-Then make sure you activate the ``webatlas`` environment beforer you use the pipeline.
+Then make sure you activate the ``nextflow_env`` environment beforer you use the pipeline.

 .. code-block:: shell
    :caption: Input

-   conda activate webatlas
+   conda acitvate nextlfow_env

 .. _environment_manual: